1966 Anchorage City Council reserves portion of Block 74 Original Townsite for a history and art museum.

 1968 The Museum opens its doors July 18, 1968.

 1973 A bond issue passes to build an addition to the Museum.

-1975 A 15,000 square-foot addition, designed by architect Kenneth Maynard, is added as a “west wing” to the museum.
-The cast concrete frieze (below - originally 40 panels, each weighing several tons), designed by artist Alex Duff Combs, extended around the building’s exterior.
+1975 A 15,000-square-foot addition, designed by architect Kenneth Maynard, is added as a “west wing” to the museum.
+A cast concrete frieze (originally 40 panels, each weighing several tons), designed by artist Alex Duff Combs, extended around the building’s exterior.

 1982 With income from oil revenues, the Alaska State Legislature funds a major building project for the Municipality of Anchorage known as Project ‘80s, and the Anchorage Assembly designates funds to enlarge the Museum.
 Anchorage architectural firm Maynard and Partch, in association with architect Steven Goldberg with the New York firm of Mitchell/Giurgola, designs the renovations and the new building with Anchorage contractors Ken Brady Construction Co., Interstate Company, and Lease Kissee Construction Co.

 1985 Now a 90,000-square-foot facility, with a construction project led by Ken Brady Construction Co., the Museum is renamed the Anchorage Museum of History and Art.

 1986 The expanded Anchorage Museum of History and Art opens to the public.

 1992 The Smithsonian Arctic Studies Center opens an office at the Anchorage Museum.

 1996 The block on which the Museum is built is named the “Rasmuson Center” by the Municipality of Anchorage, honoring Elmer and Mary Louise Rasmuson for their commitment to the growth and development of the Museum throughout its history.